Automattic/wp-desktop/docs/development.md

 ### Dev mode

-You will need to separate terminal sessions
+You will need two separate terminal sessions

 **Terminal 1:**